 - accounting to the heirs and distributing the money in proper shares among them

-The Public Trustee charges fees which are set out in our Fee Schedule.
+The Public Guardian and Trustee charges fees which are set out in our Fee Schedule.

 If the estate is bankrupt or if all the heirs are known and can easily be located, the estate can usually be wound up in one or two years.
 This time frame would only apply if the assets can easily be converted into cash and if there is no dispute or litigation between parties making claims against the estate.